CJCascalheira/cjcascalheira/content/bio/experience.md

   company_url = "https://education.nmsu.edu/"
   location = "Las Cruces, NM"
   date_start = "2019-08-21"
-  date_end = ""
+  date_end = "2021-05-14"
-  description = """Assists [Dr. Leanna Lucero](https://tpal.nmsu.edu/) in the School of Teacher Preparation, Administration, and Leadership to explore (a) social justice in math education and (b) queer-inclusive pedagogy in elementary schools; partners with [Dr. Tracie Hitter](https://cep.nmsu.edu) to (a) review student analyses employing the listening guide as a technique and (b) write and revise manuscripts; collaborates with Dr. Tracie Hitter and [Dr. Na-Yeun Choi](https://cep.nmsu.edu) on a project exploring racism among African Americans and Asian Americans at a Hispanic-serving institution; collaborates with [Dr. Eve Adams](https://cep.nmsu.edu) to analyze and write up data from a multi-year mindfulness project using univariate statistics."""
+  description = """Assisted [Dr. Leanna Lucero](https://tpal.nmsu.edu/) in the School of Teacher Preparation, Administration, and Leadership to explore (1) social justice in math education, (2) queer-inclusive pedagogy in elementary schools, (3) the experience of transgender and bisexual parents within public schools, and (4) the experience of LGBTQIA+ educators of color in the borderland region of the United States; partnered with [Dr. Tracie Hitter](https://cep.nmsu.edu) (1) to review student analyses employing the listening guide as a technique and (2) to write and to revise manuscripts; collaborated with Dr. Tracie Hitter and [Dr. Na-Yeun Choi](https://cep.nmsu.edu) on a project exploring racism among African Americans and Asian Americans at a Hispanic-serving institution; collaborated with [Dr. Eve Adams](https://cep.nmsu.edu) to analyze and to write up data from a multi-year mindfulness project using univariate statistics."""

 [[experience]]
   title = "Addictions Counselor-in-Training"